afewell/AnsibleNSX101/Lab3-Control and Data Plane Setup/README.md

   - Verify Controller Deployment
     - From the vSphere web client home page, navigate to the "Networking & Security" Section
     - Click the "Installation" tab on the left Navigator bar
-    - In the "NSX Controller Nodes" Section, you should see 3 controllers listed
+    - In the "NSX Controller Nodes" Section, you should see 1 controller listed
 ![controllerVerify](Images/controllerVerify.PNG)

 ## Preparing ESXi Hosts with VIB installation